 Automated Testing offers several advantages over manual Testing, including faster execution of test cases, consistent and repeatable test results, increased test coverage across different platforms and configurations, early detection of defects, and improved productivity of testing teams.
 By automating repetitive and time-consuming tests, teams can allocate more resources to exploratory Testing and complex scenarios, enhancing overall software quality and accelerating time-to-market without compromising accuracy or reliability.

-18. How do you handle performance issues identified during Testing?
+18. What methods are used to handle performance issues identified during testing?

 Ans: